shahraizali/awesome-django/README.md

 * [django-compat](https://github.com/arteria/django-compat) - For- and backwards compatibility layer for Django 1.4 to 1.7.x.
 * [django-compat-lint](https://github.com/ubernostrum/django-compat-lint) - Check Django compatibility of your code.

+## Database

+*Packages that add support for 3rd party databases or database specific features.*

+* [django-postgrespool](https://github.com/kennethreitz/django-postgrespool/) - Postgres Connection Pooling for Django, powered by SQLAlchemy.
+* [dj-database-url](https://github.com/kennethreitz/dj-database-url/) - Use Database URLs in your Django Application.
+* [django-mysql](https://github.com/adamchainz/django-mysql/) - Extensions to Django for use with MySQL/MariaDB.

 ## Debugging